polyfem/polyfem/easy_wrapper/README.md

 This wrapper demonstrates how PolyFEM functionality can be exposed through a simplified C++ interface while keeping the PolyFEM core architecture unchanged.

-It can serve as a starting point for building higher-level tools or integrations around PolyFEM.
+It provides a foundation for building higher-level tools or integrations around PolyFEM.